John Walton Jr. Planes

 A imprint, I Walton / In Reading

 Examples of the A imprint with "later" period chamfer stops; a straight step followed by a simple turn out cut.
 The body chamfers match the higher angle of the middle phase planes.
 The "later" chamfer stops on John Walton Jr planes, match those found on planes made by his sons Benjamin and John III, giving them an approximate date of 1765 to 1770.
-The wedges also match those found on the middle phase planes and are similar to those found on those made by his sons.
-This amended sequence makes better "sense", in that the late phase planes have similarities (wedges and body chamfer angles) to those found on the middle phase planes.
+The wedges are similar to those found on the middle phase planes (varying slightly with a greater cutout curvature) and match those found on the planes made by his sons.
+This amended sequence makes "sense", in that the late phase planes have similarities (wedges and body chamfer angles) to those found on the middle phase planes.
 (In the previous sequence they were closer to the "earlier" planes.)
-A suggestion has been forwarded that perhaps John III made some of these later I Walton planes.
+A suggestion has been forwarded that perhaps John III made some of these later I Walton planes ... a position which is entirely plausible.

 Additional details and planes